Wahoo KICKR Bike vs. Bike PRO vs. Bike SHIFT: How They Even Differ?

 Wahoo KICKR Bike also has buttons on top of the hoods

-This effect is more realistic than with Wahoo CLIMB or Elite RIZER, thanks to the center pivot point (the same center point as riding outside).
+This feature makes riding the KICKR Bike and PRO more engaging and fun because the entire bike tilts when you start climbing (or descending).
+The effect is also more realistic than with Wahoo CLIMB or Elite RIZER, thanks to the center pivot point (the same center point as riding outside).
 CLIMB and RIZER use the rear wheel as the center point.

 Shifting and Gearing

-Both smart bikes use virtual gears, which you can customize (the number of teeth and sprockets).
+All these smart bikes use virtual gears, which you can customize (the number of teeth and sprockets).

 Detail on the left Wahoo KICKR Bike shifter.